David Taylor is our CEO

 Nicola is a professionally qualified social worker and is CORU registered.
 Prior to joining Foster Care Ireland she worked in Tusla on a Child in Care team.
 Her post qualification and early career experience was in Wales where she led on the implementation of several service innovations and process reforms.

 Vicky Jones is our fostering link worker

-Vicky’s support is greatly appreciated by all of our carers.
-She is committed to her professional development and to strengthening the capacity of our foster carers to meet the needs of children.
-Vicky qualified as a social worker in 2010; she previously worked in Tusla as a social worker for children in care and has worked in fostering for the last four years.
-Vicky’s experience of working with children in care is regularly drawn upon in the course of her support and supervision of foster carers.
+A professionally qualified social worker as of 2010, Vicky worked in Tusla as a social worker for children in care before moving to fostering where she has worked for the past seven years.
+Her experience of working with children in care is regularly drawn upon in the course of her support and supervision of foster carers.

-Placement stability is always at the forefront of our minds in Foster Carer Ireland and Vicky alongside her colleagues and foster carers are always open to continuous learning and experiences.
+Placement stability is at the forefront of our minds in Foster Carer Ireland and Vicky alongside her colleagues and foster carers is always open to continuous learning and experiences.

 Lorraine Sheridan is our Link Worker

 Lorraine Sheridan studied as a Social Worker in Trinity College, Dublin.
 She completed her training in 2006 and worked as a Child in Care Social Worker and Fostering Link Worker for Tusla.